I-3-1-51.Critical Case Procedures

 The case characteristic CAL in ARPS; and

-Fully paper cases are not automatically considered for CAL status because the CAL screening tool can only filter cases electronically transferred between the field office and the DDS.
+Fully paper cases are not automatically considered for CAL status because the CAL screening tool can only filter cases electronically transferred between the FO and the DDS.
 However, if CAL is discovered on review of a claim or when additional evidence is received, the case is designated CAL in ARPS and critical case procedures apply.
-In paper cases, attach the Critical Case/;Dire Need Flag (I-3-0-93 Exhibit) with CAL clearly designated on the front of the folder.
+In paper cases, attach the Critical Case/Dire Need Flag (Hearings, Appeals and Litigation Law (HALLEX) manual I-3-0-93) with CAL clearly designated on the front of the folder.

 A dire need situation exists when a claimant alleges the following circumstances:

 The claimant is without food and is unable to obtain it.

 The claimant lacks medicine or medical care and is unable to obtain it, or the claimant indicates that access to necessary medical care is restricted because of a lack of resources.

 The claimant lacks shelter (e.g., without utilities such that his or her home is uninhabitable, homelessness, expiration of a shelter stay, or imminent eviction or foreclosure with no means to remedy the situation or obtain shelter).